kyma-project/test-infra/.github/actions/expose-jwt-action/README.md

 # View GitHub JWT Token

-This action takes an optional input for the `aud` value and outputs a GitHub signed JWT.
+This action takes an optional input for the `audience` value and outputs a GitHub signed JWT.

 ## Inputs